Kiribati: Foreign relations

 Kiribati maintains close relations with its Pacific neighbours, Australia, New Zealand, Japan and Fiji.
 The first three of these provide the bulk of the country's foreign aid.
 Taiwan and Japan also have specified-period licences to fish in Kiribati's waters.
-There are three resident diplomatic missions headquartered in South Tarawa: the Embassies of the Republic of China (Taiwan) until 2019, replaced by People's Republic of China in 2020 and the High Commissions of Australia and New Zealand.
-A US Embassy will open in 2023.
+There are three resident diplomatic missions headquartered in Tarawa: the Embassies of the Republic of China (Taiwan) until 2019, replaced by People's Republic of China in 2020; and the High Commissions of Australia and New Zealand.
+Since 2022, there have been talks of opening a US Embassy.
+The current U.S. Embassy responsible for Kiribati is located in Suva, Fiji.

 In November 1999, Kiribati agreed to allow Japan's National Space Development Agency to lease land on Kiritimati (formerly Christmas Island) for 20 years, on which to build a spaceport.
 The agreement stipulated that Japan was to pay US$840,000 per year and would also pay for any damage to roads and the environment.
 A Japanese-built downrange tracking station operates on Kiritimati and an abandoned airfield on the island was designated as the landing strip for a proposed reusable unmanned space shuttle called HOPE-X. HOPE-X, however, was eventually cancelled by Japan in 2003.

 As one of the world's most vulnerable nations to the effects of global warming, Kiribati has been an active participant in international diplomatic efforts relating to climate change, most importantly the UNFCCC conferences of the parties (COP).
 Kiribati is a member of the Alliance of Small Island States (AOSIS), an intergovernmental organisation of low-lying coastal and small island countries.

 Established in 1990, the main purpose of the alliance is to consolidate the voices of Small Island Developing States (SIDS) to address global warming.
 AOSIS has been very active from its inception, putting forward the first draft text in the Kyoto Protocol negotiations as early as 1994.

 In 2009, President Tong attended the Climate Vulnerable Forum (V11) in the Maldives, with 10 other countries that are vulnerable to climate change, and signed the Bandos Island declaration on 10 November 2009, pledging to show moral leadership and commence greening their economies by voluntarily committing to achieving carbon neutrality.